Akanshya1595/Akanshya1595/ReadMe.md

 # 💫 About Me:
 👋 Hi!
-I'm Akanshya, a BTech student graduating in 2027.  <br>💡 Interested in Machine Learning, Computer Networks, Full-Stack Development, and Operating Systems.  <br>🌱 Learning by building—always curious about how things work and how to improve them.<br>🚀 Always open to learning and collaborating!<br>
+I'm Akanshya, a BTech Computer Science and Comunication Engineering student at Manipal Institute of Technology graduating in 2027.  <br>💡 Interested in Machine Learning, Computer Networks, Full-Stack Development, and Operating Systems.  <br>🌱 Learning by building—always curious about how things work and how to improve them.<br>🚀 Always open to learning and collaborating!<br>

 ## 🌐 Socials: